 , and many others.

+in 2022.
 He is the author of the landmark publication Relational Aesthetics

 , published in 1998, and still inspirational today for many artists, curators, and art professionals worldwide.